worldbench/WorldLens/README.md

 ## Updates

+- **[12/2025]** - The official :balance_scale: [WorldLens Leaderboard](https://huggingface.co/spaces/worldbench/WorldLens) is online at HuggingFace Spaces.
+We invite researchers and practitioners to submit their models for evaluation on the leaderboard, enabling consistent comparison and supporting progress in world model research.
 - **[12/2025]** - A collection of 3D and 4D world models is avaliable at :hugs: [`awesome-3d-4d-world-models`](https://github.com/worldbench/awesome-3d-4d-world-models).
 - **[12/2025]** - The [Project Page](https://worldbench.github.io/worldlens) is online. :rocket: